basho/basho_docs/content/riak/ts/1.3.0/using/planning.md

 )
 ```

-In the SQL statements shown throughout this document, keywords appear in all uppercase letters to distinguish them from other entities of the statement such as table and column names.
-However, keywords can be specified using lowercase or uppercase letters as they are not case sensitive.
+While the keywords appear in all uppercase letters here, they can be specified using lowercase or uppercase letters as they are not case sensitive.

 #### Fields

-Fields, also called columns, refer to the items preceding the `PRIMARY KEY`.
+Fields refer to the items preceding the `PRIMARY KEY`.
 Field names (`region`, `state`, etc) must be ASCII strings, in addition to having the correct case.
 If field names need to contain spaces or punctuation they can be double quoted.

 Field names define the structure of the data, taking the format: